My name is Sarah E. Brown, and I believe that queer food is vegan food, and vice versa.

 I am the author of The Queer Vegan Food Cookbook, an impressive series of delicious, unusual recipes with 100% of proceeds going to Woodstock Farm Animal Sanctuary.

 I am one of the 21 women with an essay published in Carol J. Adams’ book Defiant Daughers: 21 Women On Art, Activism, Animals and The Sexual Politics of Meat, published in March 2013.

-I am the Vegansaurus Raw Correspondent, and contribute regularly to vegan publications.
+I am a Vegansaurus correspondent, and contribute regularly to vegan publications.
 I have written for Curve Magazine and worked with raw foodist/vegan medical doctor Gabriel Cousens, M.D. at The Tree of Life Rejuvenation Center in Arizona.
-I am currently working on a book about the queer-vegan connection.